ABOUT MY PHOTOS…

 I couldn’t color between the lines like the rest of the kids.
 So, when I was five or six, I got a Kodak Instamatic camera, film, and flash cubes.
 I took photos of cats, my siblings, barns, and gravestones.
 Most have a thumb in the corner.

-In middle school, I took my dad’s 35MM SLR.
-I slung it over my shoulder like a war correspondent and earned a collection of every classmate’s middle finger.
-Since then, I’ve shot nature, mill villages, boxing and MMA events, and snapped, printed, matted, and framed a decade of high school students before my film Nikons went digital.
+In middle school, I took my dad’s Pentax SLR.
+I slung it over my shoulder like a war correspondent and created the largest collection of “Leave me alone!” middle fingers known to man.
+Since then, I’ve shot New England mills, nature, boxing matches and martial arts tournaments, and a generation of high school students.
 In some cases, those photos are all we have left of lives cut short.

-Today, I still take photos, mostly of two things–things that bring me joy or things overlooked.
+Today, I look for simple things overlooked.
 The simplest things are often the most beautiful.
 At least, that’s what I’ve found.

 Please enjoy my photography.